 Warp measurement is the difference between the maximum and minimum distances of the median surface using the entire median surface rather than just the center point as with bow measurements.
 Warp wafers measurements are determined by factors such as the wafer diameter, the wafer thickness, gravity, and how the wafer is held.

-Wafer manufacturers use the Acuity CCS Intial Confocal sensors in their custom inspection systems to precisely measure the 2D flatness profile of each wafer.
+Wafer manufacturers use confocal sensors in their custom inspection systems to precisely measure the 2D flatness profile of each wafer.
 They then use this data to calculate bow and warp parameters.
 Acuity confocal sensors measure well on polished, mirror-like surfaces with little noise.